Making a homemade solar water heater for your pool is relatively easy and inexpensive. Learn how to make one just in time for spring.

 Making a homemade solar water heater is easier than you might imagine, and it doesn’t have to be expensive either.

-All you really need is a bit of black garden hose, and something onto which you can coil it up and hold it into position.
+To make your own solar water heater, all you really need is a bit of black garden hose, and something onto which you can coil it up and hold it into position.
 You then connect it to your pool filter so that the filtered water passes through your homemade solar water heater before it goes back into the pool.
 The idea is to warm up the filtered water as you filter it.
-You need to use a filter or some sort of water pump to push the water through your black garden tubing.
+If you aren’t using it with your filter, you’ll need some sort of water pump to push the water through your black garden tubing.

 I will say that you use up a lot more tubing than you would imagine.
 We made this last year so I can’t remember how much tubing we actually used, but I would take a guess at around 100m of tubing!